mik3y/flyscoop/README.md

 FlyScoop aims to be a simple, useful, on-the-go management app for Fly.io accounts.

-It tries to blend the best and most essential features of the Fly.io dashboard and the `flyctl` app to make the most common monitoring and management tasks easy to accomplish.
+Rather than replicate the full functionality of the official web dashboards command-line tools, the goal is to support the _most essential_ features necessary for fast mobile monitoring and management.
+Think of it as a companion to the oncall engineer's desktop environment, but not a replacement.

 ### Features